 - 2,000 tonnes of pallets were recycled in the past year.

 - Pallets in good condition are re-used by internal and external companies.

-- The damaged pallets are sent away for shredding into garden mulch and bedding for poultry farms.
+- The damaged pallets are sent away for shredding into garden mulch.

-- Around 30 tonnes of steel is collected annually.
+- Around 30 tonnes of steel is collected and recycled annually.

 - Over $1M is spent on repairing roadways within the Sydney Markets site every year.

 - Old concrete slabs are recycled and used for road base for all new concrete slabs.

 - Following the separation process, what remains is general waste.

 - The remaining 30% (8,000 tonnes) of general waste is sent to a bioreactor facility.

 - Over 92% of the methane gases are captured at this facility.

 - Sydney Markets has contributed 1800 megawatt hours of renewable energy through waste processing at the Bioreactor and the anaerobic digestion facility.
 This is equivalent to powering 280 homes for one year.

 Sydney Markets Environment and Sustainability initiatives have received numerous awards and recognition including: